Julienned Zucchini Vegan Mexican Bowl

 Want more ideas for Zucchini Noodles?

-If you’re a fan of zucchini noodles or have a lot of zucchini to use, check out my collection of Keto Recipes with Zucchini Noodles for lots more tasty ideas!
+If you’re a fan of zucchini noodles or have a lot of zucchini to use, check out 20 Keto Zucchini Noodles Recipes for lots more tasty ideas!

 - Rinse black beans and let them drain while you make the dressing.
-(Omit beans for a lower-carb or Paleo version.)
+(Omit beans for a lower-carb version.)

 - Zest one of the limes and then squeeze the juice.
 (You need 5 tablespoons lime juice total, probably 3 limes.)